luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 geneBody_coverage.py -i $BAM -r $BED -o $OUT -f pdf
 ```

-Produces 2 figures to visualise for 3' or 5' bias:
+This produces 2 figures to visualise for 3' or 5' bias: